JohannJosephAntony/Stock_prediction/README.md

-Advanced AI Stock Prediction Model - Frontend
+# Advanced AI Stock Prediction Model - Frontend
+# AI, acting as a coding assistant and debugger, helped generate code, fix errors, implement features, and structure the project for this stock prediction application.

 This is the frontend component of an advanced AI stock prediction application.
 It provides a user-friendly interface to view stock predictions, manage a personal watchlist, analyze company fundamentals, and stay updated with market news.

 ✨ Features